KallMeKarmak/Cookie-Poker/README.md

 # Cookie-Poker
 This contains the Balatro Cookie Run modpack!

-Cookie Run Kingdom is owned by Devsisters (please dont sue me)
+Devsisters own Cookie Run Kingdom (please don't sue me)

 If everything works, just pop this folder into the mods folder!
 Love you!!!!

+Credits!
+Art - KallMeKarmak
+Coding - Zebra and A9spect